 I often say that I don't know if I'm the luckiest man in the world, but I am certain I am the luckiest one I know.
 What makes me feel that way?

 I continually challenge myself to be Mayor to the whole district, not just some parts, not just some people.
-So wherever you are in Central, know that I will be happy to hear from you and to sit down and have a chat sometime.
-Please feel free to get in touch.
+So, wherever you are in Central, know that I will be happy to hear from you and to sit down and have a chat sometime.
+Please always feel free to get in touch.

 Neil Gillespie (Deputy Mayor)

 My day job sees me employed as the Hydro Sustainability Specialist with Contact Energy at the Clyde Dam - part of the electricity industry that I've worked in since leaving school in 1978.

 I have a passion for Cromwell and the Central Otago District along with a strong commitment to their ongoing growth and prosperity.
 I was born in Cromwell and am privileged to have been "back home" since 1985 and, along with Joy, raise our four children here.

 I've been a member of the Cromwell Community Board since 1998 and was the Chairman from 2001 until 2019.
 I have also been a Cromwell Ward Councillor since 2001 and the Council's Deputy Mayor since November 2010.

 Other interests include being the Chief Fire Officer with the Cromwell Volunteer Fire Brigade and I'm the Secretary of the Clyde & Districts Emergency Rescue Trust.
 I am also a member and past president of the Wanaka Rodeo Club and a Trustee of the New Zealand Rodeo Cowboys Association.

 Central Otago continues to face significant challenges and opportunities as we grow and develop.
 As elected members we need to understand the views and needs of the community.
 Council shouldn't be the barrier to these but needs to enable them to be provided for where appropriate while being mindful of the costs on the community.